qfpl/blog/content/index.md

 We have specific interests in:

-* programming language tools and particularly legacy programming languages such as python and javascript.
+* programming language tools and particularly, in assisting with the problems associated with legacy programming languages, such as python and javascript.

 * numerical computing and associated tools.